 We are subject to the risks of failure inherent in the development of products based on new technologies.
-The novel nature of our therapeutics creates significant challenges in regards to product development and optimization, manufacturing, government regulation, third party reimbursement and market acceptance.
-As a result, the development and commercialization pathway for our therapies may be subject to increased uncertainty, as compared to the pathway for new conventional drugs.
+The novel nature of our therapeutics creates significant challenges in regard to product development and optimization, manufacturing, government regulation, third party reimbursement and market acceptance.
+For example, if regulatory agencies have limited experience in approving cellular therapies for commercialization, the development and commercialization pathway for our therapies may be subject to increased uncertainty, as compared to the pathway for new conventional drugs.